dankuck/dankuck.github.io/_posts/2017-03-24-bolivian-free-market-2.md

 On the other hand, Bolivians complain that it takes a long time to get a business permit from their centralized government.
 Maybe things aren't as simple as they look.

-** Updated: This post is cavalier as usual, but I made some changes because it was not sensitive enough to experiences other than my own.
-I hope the changes make up for that.
+** Updated: This post is cavalier as usual, but I made some tweaks because it was not clear enough and not sensitive enough to experiences other than my own.
+I think the changes have made for a better article overall, and I hope they make up for my neglect.
 I'm lucky to have people who offer constructive criticism.